BuddyForms/BuddyForms/readme.txt

 *  - Show the id of the submited files as links in the entry list
 *  - Props to Victor and Guillermo for there contributions and making the DropZone a reality ;)
 * Fixed the submission view in the backend.
-* Adding a function to strip the html from the post list in the backend
+* Added a function to strip the html from the post list in the backend
-* Adding the interaction when the ajax is in progress to disabled the submit button
+* Added the interaction when the ajax is in progress to disabled the submit button
 * Several smaller bug fixes

 = 2.1.5.2 - 20.
 February 2018 =